-- Been asked to leave by family or friends
+- have been asked to leave by family or friends

-- Rent arrears owing to a council, housing association or private landlord
+- have rent arrears owing to a council, housing association or private landlord

-- Any other reason which means you cannot stay in your usual home
+- have any other reason which means you cannot stay in your usual home

-You will normally be made an appointment within 2 weeks of approaching the service, depending on the urgency of your circumstances.
-If you have nowhere to safely stay that evening, you will be given an appointment on the day or asked to attend the emergency service provided between 1.30 and 4 pm.
+You will normally be made an appointment within two weeks of approaching the service, depending on the urgency of your circumstances.
+If you have nowhere to safely stay that evening, you will be given an appointment on the day or asked to attend the emergency service provided between 1.30pm and 4pm.

 The council operates a bond guarantee scheme for Chesterfield residents with limited income who are threatened with homelessness.
 See the leaflet below for further information.